 Lemon, mint, eucalyptus, bay leaf essential oils (as well as the dried herbs) seem to actually feed the moths.
 They love those particular flavors/scents apparently.
 Lots of essential oil sites will promise that these oils will rid your home of moths.
 Nope.
 Won’t happen.
 They will just give them reason to stay.

-Make Your Own Moth Trap
+Get Rid Of Moths By Making Your Own Moth Trap

 To take care of the immediate problem of moths, trap them moth traps which are really easy to make!